This story is inspired by our community of teachers, who dedicate their lives to their students.

 I’ve learned that we all need to learn about mental health before we develop an illness.
 I feel like the boy in The Sixth Sense because I can see anxiety and depression so much easier in my students and colleagues.

 I would definitely recommend this program to a friend or colleague.
-Not only did it help me regain my confidence as a teacher, it also helped me build the tools and skills I need to manage some other problems in life.
+Not only did it help me regain my confidence as a teacher, but it also helped me build the tools and skills I need to manage some other problems in life.

 So, did I end up leaving teaching as a profession?